Low-carb diets have been controversial for decades.

 - High triglycerides

-Bottom Line: Low-carb diets effectively reverse all 5 key symptoms of the metabolic syndrome, a serious condition known to predispose people to heart disease and type 2 diabetes.
+Summary Healthy low-carb diets effectively reverse all five key symptoms of metabolic syndrome, a serious condition which increases your risk of heart disease and type 2 diabetes.

-Bottom Line: When you eat a low-carb diet, your LDL particles change from small (bad) LDL to large LDL - which is benign.
-Cutting carbs may also reduce the number of LDL particles floating around in the bloodstream.
+Summary When you eat a low-carb diet, the size of your “bad” LDL particles increases, which reduces their harmful effects.
+Cutting carbs may also reduce the number of total LDL particles in your bloodstream.

-Some part of the brain can only burn glucose.
-That's why the liver produces glucose out of protein if we don't eat any carbs.
+Your brain needs glucose, as some parts of it can only burn this type of sugar.
+That's why your liver produces glucose from protein if you don't eat any carbs.

-But a large part of the brain can also burn ketones, which are formed during starvation or when carbohydrate intake is very low.
+Yet, a large part of your brain can also burn ketones, which are formed during starvation or when carb intake is very low.

 In many cases, this diet can cure children of epilepsy.
-In one study, over half of children on a ketogenic diet had a greater than 50% reduction in seizures.
-16% of the children became seizure free (45).
+In one study, over half of the children on a ketogenic diet experienced a greater than 50% reduction in their number of seizures, while 16% became seizure-free (45).